- Jewellery is not permitted to be worn during training. For exceptions and full details please click the Jewellery Policy tab.

 New Starter information for Recreational Gymnasts and Trampolinists Quarter 1 2020

 Please note this information is only relevant once you have been offered a place by us.

-You will receive a payment request for an annual (01/10/16 – 30/09/17) affiliation to British Gymnastics and Eastern Region Gymnastics.
+You will receive a payment request for an annual (01/10/19 – 30/09/20) affiliation to British Gymnastics and Eastern Region Gymnastics.
 This affiliation fee includes sporting insurance – details of this insurance can be found on http://www.bg-insurance.org/.
 You will also need to register your child with British Gymnastics by visiting https://register.british-gymnastics.org/gymnet/register/registerstart.

 We ask that fees be paid in full before your child’s first session.
 If there are any problems with payment, please do not hesitate to contact the office at the Gymnastics Club as soon as possible and we will try to accommodate your needs.
 We use a system called paysubsonline.
 Please ensure that you log in to your account and update your child’s medical information before their first session.
 The payment system will chase fees two weeks after the payment request has been sent to you.

 For the first two weeks of term we are quite happy for both boys and girls to wear shorts and sports T-shirts/vests.
 After this time we advise that they wear leotards as they are safer.
 They are welcome to wear shorts or leggings over their leotard.
 Girls’ leotards, and boys’ shorts and leotard sets, can be bought through the Club.
 Girls’ leotards range from £18-£45 depending on size and style, and boys’ leotard and shorts sets range from £29 to £42 again depending on size and style.
 Hair should be secured back out of the face.

 Trampoline Class Attire